itsjoekent/dotnyc/public/content/resume/post.md

 ## Rebuilding the Campaigns page

 Some of the most important work I did at DoSomething was being apart of the application team that started rebuilding the core Campaigns website.
-This work enabled us to also iterate and experiment with ideas on improving various points of the conversion funnel.

 As part of this rebuild, I was responsible for building out a number of features such as custom quizzes and the underlying layout logic for a gallery of custom components showcasing the impact young people were making with the platform.
 (Note: The screenshots below are using example data)

 <Image alt="DoSomething.org Quiz" src="dosomething_quiz.png" layout="column" />

 <Image alt="DoSomething.org Feed" src="dosomething_feed.png" layout="column" />

+I also spent a significant amount of time with product and design team members brainstorming and building out small scale experiments to improve the campaign conversion funnel.
+This process involved looking at data from multiple sources, and talking to staff members from various teams about their own ideas to improve the user flow.